Christians around the world know that this past Wednesday we entered into the season of Lent. It all begins each year with Ash Wednesday.

-In all, Lent culminates with the weekend of Good Friday, Silent Saturday, and then Resurrection Sunday (Mar 30 – Apr 1 this year).
+In all, Lent culminates with the weekend of Good Friday, Silent Saturday, and then Resurrection Sunday.

-But many people may ask why we participate in Lent?
-It seems so stuffy and religious, so outdated.
-So why participate in it?
+But many people may ask why participate in Lent?
+It seems so stuffy and religious, perhaps outdated.
+So why take part in it?

-Before I go on to answer that question, watch this very brief video below.
+Before I go on to answer that question, I ask that you watch a very brief video just below.
 What you will find is a camera focused on one particular spot.
 This camera just sits there day after day, week after week, month after month, season after season.
 The shot helps us peer into a particular setting of creation, watching the changes and adaptations over a 365-day, one-year period.

-It’s amazing how fast this video cycles through the 365 days.
-Almost too fast, if you ask me.
+It’s amazing how fast the video cycles through 365 days.
+Almost too fast, at least from my perspective.

 But here’s the connecting point with Lent.

 God has set up creation in such a way that it cycles through four seasons each year: Spring, Summer, Fall, and Winter.
 Some places may have only two distinguishable seasons, but generally we have been given these four seasons as gifts.
 I personally love Fall – the significant changes that take place across nature; the leaves as they turn yellow, orange and red; the cooler weather (but not too cold).
 It all draws me in.

 This is what we have in creation.
 And just as creation rhythmically cycles through the seasons, so the church has been given a rhythmic cycle to walk through year after year after year.
 We’ve been doing this now for centuries upon centuries.

 It’s called the Christian calendar.